-Figure 4: Eye diagram of a VCSEL channel coupled to a driver ASIC as viewed via a SFP+ transceiver.
+Figure 3: Optical eye diagram of a VCSEL channel coupled to a driver ASIC.
 All driver channels are active.
-The IEEE mask for 5 Gb/s transmission is indicated.

-As noted above, the ASIC also contains several added functionalities to make the optical links more reliable and easier to operate, motivated by the experience in operating the first ondetector optical links based on VCSEL arrays.
+As noted above, the ASIC also contains several added functionalities to make the optical links more reliable and easier to operate, motivated by the experience in operating the first on-detector optical links based on VCSEL arrays.
 This includes a power-on reset circuit that sets the ASIC to a default configuration with no signal steering in case of a failure in the communication link to the ASIC.
 This feature has been successfully implemented.
 We also verified that the bias and modulation currents of the individual channels are programmable.
-The power-on reset circuit sets the ASIC to produce 9 mA of modulation current and 1 mA of bias current.
-This has also been verified.

 The redundancy circuit is an important feature implemented for the bypassing of a broken VCSEL.
 The integrity of the steered signal in the spare channel has been tested by steering the signal through the maximum distance from a channel on one side of the ASIC to the spare channel on the other side.
-Figure 5 shows the eye diagram of this signal.
-The steered signal has more jitter as expected but the eye diagram still satisfies the IEEE specification with large margin.
+Fig. 4 shows the optical eye diagram of this signal.
+The steered signal has more jitter as expected but the eye diagram still satisfies the IEEE specification.

-Figure 5: Eye diagram of the steered signal in a spare channel as viewed via a SFP+ transceiver.
+Figure 4: Eye diagram of the steered signal in a spare channel.
 All driver channels are active.
-The IEEE mask for 5 Gb/s transmission is indicated.